schell/moongraph/README.md

 `moongraph` is a Rust library for scheduling, managing resources, and running directed acyclic graphs.

 In `moongraph`, graph nodes are normal Rust functions and graph edges are function parameters and function results.

 The graph is built automatically by registering each function. `moongraph` figures out how the functions connect by their paramaters and their results.

-`moongraph` validates and schedules nodes to run in parallel where possible, using `rayon` as the underlying parallelizing tech (WIP).
+`moongraph` validates and schedules nodes to run in parallel where possible, using `rayon` as the underlying parallelizing tech (still a WIP).

 ## what